 The Maui Orchid Society is dedicated to education, preservation, and cultivation of Orchids.
 On Maui, we are fortunate to enjoy a climate that allows us to grow a variety of orchids.

-Our meetings are open to the general public, the third Tuesday of each month at 7:00 p.m.
+Our meetings are open to the general public, held on the third Tuesday of each month at 6:30 pm.
 For meeting location, see our Home page.
 We invite everyone with a passion for orchids to join the Society to enrich your orchid experience with our Ohana.

-We have many shows throughout the year, including our largest display, Orchidland, at the Maui Fair.
+In prior years, we have many shows throughout the year, including our largest display, Orchidland, at the Maui Fair.
 All of our shows conduct Ribbon Judging, and American Orchid Society Judging, and offer plants for sale from local growers.
+Shows have been on hold since 2020 due to COVID and the lack of community space to hold events.

 Meetings present an opportunity for further education, orchid cultivation, and fellowship with professional growers from around the world.
 Plants available for purchase at our monthly meetings.